Robbie-Cook/lerna/README.md

 - `version`: the current version of the repository.
 - `npmClient`: an option to specify a specific client to run commands with (this can also be specified on a per command basis).
 Change to `"yarn"` to run all commands with yarn.
 Defaults to "npm".
-- `command.publish.ignoreChanges`: an array of globs that won't be included in `lerna changed/publish`.
+- `command.publish.ignoreChanges`: an array of globs that won't be included in `puggo changed/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
 - `command.publish.message`: a custom commit message when performing version updates for publication.
-See [@lerna/version](commands/version#--message-msg) for more details.
 - `command.publish.registry`: use it to set a custom registry url to publish to instead of npmjs.org, you must already be authenticated if required.
 - `command.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.